Skip to main content

 Written by Ashok P

-Updated over 11 months ago
+Updated over 3 weeks ago

-Schematic shapes list the inputs and outputs for a device and are located in the Schematic and Line Shapes Stencil.
+Schematic shapes list the inputs and outputs for a device and are located in the Schematic and Line Shapes stencil.

 The data for these shapes is pulled from the I/O's tab.